TRAUMA THERAPY

 Is the Past Still Affecting You?

 Trauma can linger long after the event itself, shaping how you think, feel, and relate to the world.
 Even when life seems “fine,” your body may still carry the weight of what happened.
-At Elevate Psychotherapy, we understand that healing from trauma isn’t about forgetting the past—it’s about learning that you are safe in the present.
-Together, we’ll help you process what happened, reconnect with your sense of control, and rebuild trust in yourself and others.
+You might notice patterns like hypervigilance, avoidance, or disconnection.
+At Elevate, we understand that healing from trauma isn’t about forgetting the past—it’s about learning that you are safe in the present.
+Together, we’ll help you process what happened, reconnect with your sense of control, and rebuild trust in yourself and in others.

 What Is Trauma?